-Stage 1 - Identification, analysis, profiling and prioritisation of risks

-Identifying the risks
+Stage 1 - Identification, analysis, profiling and prioritisation of risks Identifying the risks

 There are different methods to identify risks.
-Workshops and drop in sessions have been facilitated for managers which encourage officers to share their concerns, problems and potential risks that they foresee.
-It is also recommended that a review of published information such as service plans, strategies, financial accounts, media mentions, professional periodicals and inspectorate and audit reports are a useful source of information in the identification process.
+Workshops and drop in sessions are facilitated for managers which encourage officers to share their concerns, problems and potential risks that they foresee.
+A review of published information such as service plans, strategies, financial accounts, media mentions, professional periodicals and inspectorate and audit reports are a useful source of information in the identification process.

-When identifying risks it is suggested that the categories of possible risk areas presented in Appendix 2 are used.
+When identifying risks the categories of possible risk areas presented in Appendix 2 should be used.
 They will act as a prompt and as a trigger for officers involved in the process.
 They will also ensure that a holistic approach to risk identification is taken and that the risk process does not just concentrate on operational, financial or legal risks.